fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v3.0.0/Add-AzureHDInsightStorage.md

     | New-AzureHDInsightCluster -Subscription $SubID -Credential $Creds
 ```

-The first command uses the Get-AzureSubscription cmdlet to get the current subscription ID, and then stores it in the $SubId variable.
+The first command uses the **Get-AzureSubscription** cmdlet to get the current subscription ID, and then stores it in the $SubId variable.

-The second and third commands use the Get-AzureStorageKey cmdlet to get the primary storage keys for MyBlobStorage and MySecondBlobStorage, and then store the keys in the $Key1 and $Key2 variables, respectively.
+The second and third commands use the **Get-AzureStorageKey** cmdlet to get the primary storage keys for MyBlobStorage and MySecondBlobStorage, and then store the keys in the $Key1 and $Key2 variables, respectively.

 The fourth, fifth, and sixth commands get credentials for the current subscription and for Oozie and Hive, and then store the credentials in variables.

 The final command performs a sequence of operations by using these cmdlets:

- -- New-AzureHDInsightClusterConfig to create an HDInsight cluster configuration
+- **New-AzureHDInsightClusterConfig** to create an HDInsight cluster configuration
-- Set-AzureHDInsightDefaultStorage to set the default storage account for the configuration to MyBlobStorage.blob.core.windows.net
+- **Set-AzureHDInsightDefaultStorage** to set the default storage account for the configuration to MyBlobStorage.blob.core.windows.net
 - **Add-AzureHDInsightStorage** to add a second storage account named MySecondBlobStorage.blob.core.windows.net to the configuration
-- Add-AzureHDInsightStorage to add a metastore for Oozie and a metastore for Hive to the configuration
+- **Add-AzureHDInsightStorage** to add a metastore for Oozie and a metastore for Hive to the configuration
-- New-AzureHDInsightCluster to create an HDInsight cluster with the new configuration
+- **New-AzureHDInsightCluster** to create an HDInsight cluster with the new configuration

 ## PARAMETERS